Vultures 2: Background and recording

 Several songs on Vultures 2 had appeared on track lists for West's previous albums or been played during his listening events.
-West started recording "Can U Be" during the 2015 sessions for his seventh studio album The Life of Pablo, the same year that fellow rapper Travis Scott previewed it with a video of him.
+West started recording "Can U Be" during the 2016 sessions for his seventh studio album The Life of Pablo, the same year that fellow rapper Travis Scott previewed it with a video of him.
 He stopped working on the track in 2017, although it experienced multiple internet leaks and became popular with his fans online.
 "Sky City" was reportedly recorded during the 2018 sessions for West's unreleased album Yandhi, having previously leaked online.
 "530" also leaked and appeared on a track list for his demo album Donda 2, recorded in 2022; the final version remained largely unchanged.
 "Slide" was previewed during multiple events in 2023, before appearing on a track list for Vultures 1 in 2024.
 A listening event was leaked in December 2023, where West and Ty Dolla Sign previewed "River".
 In January 2024, North West wore a T-shirt with an early track list for Vultures 1 that included songs such as "Time Moving Slow", "Promotion", "Dead" and "Take off Your Dress".

 Music and themes

+Overview

 Vultures 2 is a hip-hop, R&B, house, and trap album, incorporating avant-garde.
 It features a raw style, including prominent synths.
 Multiple publications noted the album's unfinished sound, comparing its songs to demotapes.
 The instrumentation at the start of Vultures 2 invokes the Deep Note of THX that is also used at the beginning of rapper and record producer Dr. Dre's 2001 (1999); West previously stated the album's track "Xxplosive" influenced his sound.

 Ty Dolla Sign provides harmony with his singing throughout, while some tracks feature few vocals from West.
 Incomplete verses are delivered by West, who has been accused of using artificial intelligence (AI) for certain performances.
 Vultures 2 features themes of women, money, freedom, and redemption.
 West portrays his character as a victim of others, such as the music industry and his former wife Kim Kardashian.
 He depicts as the music industry not wanting him to succeed and himself a survivor of cancel culture, remaining in the spotlight.